-In fiscal 2022, our conclusions about our ability to more likely than not realize all of our federal and certain state tax attributes remain consistent with our prior determinations.
-We considered positive factors including significant increases in our current earnings, interest savings from our debt reduction strategies, shortage in housing supply, and our backlog.
+In fiscal 2023, our conclusions about our ability to more likely than not realize all of our federal and certain state tax attributes remain consistent with our prior determinations.
+We considered positive factors including our recent earnings levels, interest savings from our debt reduction strategies, shortage in housing supply, and our backlog.
 The negative factors included the overall health of the broader economy, significant increases in mortgage interest rates, and weakened housing demand.

 Our accounting for deferred tax consequences represents our best estimate of future events.
 It is possible there will be changes that are not anticipated in our current estimates.
-If those changes resulted in significant and sustained reduction in our pre-tax earnings or our utilization of existing tax carryforwards, it is likely such changes would have a material impact on our financial condition or results of operations.
-The nature and amounts of the various tax attributes comprising our deferred tax assets are discussed in Note 13 of notes to the consolidated financial statements in this Form 10-K.
+If those changes resulted in significant and sustained reductions in our pre-tax earnings or our utilization of existing tax carryforwards, it is likely such changes would have a material impact on our financial condition or results of operations.
+The nature and amounts of the various tax attributes comprising our deferred tax assets are discussed in Note 12 of notes to the consolidated financial statements in this Form 10-K.